laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 ## Assignment 1

 posted Friday 8 April 2016
-due Monday 18 April 2016 at midnight
+due Friday 15 April 2016 at midnight

-**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5i and Question III part 3) and your code in [this iPython notebook](/assets/assignment1/ee372_assignment1q3.ipynb).
+**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5i and Question IV part 2) and your code in [this iPython notebook](/assets/assignment1/ee372_assignment1q3.ipynb).
 Print your notebook as a PDF and attach it to the rest of your assignment.
 Turn in your assignment on the 2nd floor of Packard in the EE372 bin next to the kitchen area.

 ### Question I: Sanger sequencing